SaikatPhys/CrowdTangle-NLP/README.md

 - Step 4.
 Evaluate the performance of the multilingual sentiment and hate speech prediction models on human annotated dataset

 -- Step 4.1.
-Sample representative dataset(s) for human annotations
+Randomly sample representative dataset(s) for human annotations

 -- Step 4.2.
 Cross-validate the annotated labels with model predictions.